 Release movie "No whining" ("With the cat under the armpit"), which included rare archival footage collected in bitches at local film studios, at the family, friends and fans, was 14 February 2018 on Youtube.
 Authors - Dmitry Lebukhov and Alexey Elash.
 The timing was broken, the mounting station was "flying", - they say, it's Kolya Nikitin, who was known as a big modest person, "shaman".

-The founder of the Khabarovsk group and the eponymous musical studio Orchestra pit left to travel with a dog and a bicycle in May 2009 from the village of Khurmuli on the route Chegdomyn - Biracan.
-In mid-June, he was to appear in Birobidzhan.
-In early June, the railwaymen saw it at 20 km from the village of Evoron.
+The founder of the Khabarovsk group and the music studio of the same name "Orchestrovaya Yama" left to travel with a dog and a bicycle in May 2009 from the village of Khurmuli along the Chegdomyn - Birakan route.
+In mid-June, he was supposed to appear in Birobidzhan.
+In early June, railroad workers saw him 20 km from the village of Evoron.
 This ends the thread.
-Kolya Nikitin was sought by the whole world, but without success.
-Relatives and friends found colic stuff, later found a bonfire with his half-burnt clothes.
-The musician dissolved in the air.
-The fate of the Khabarovsk legend is unknown until now, but we still have his songs.
-Since 2010 year in the Far Eastern capital there is a festival of memory of Kolya Nikitin "DOKOLE".
-The sensations from the image of the musician, the film and his music were told by East Russia film director Irina Fandeeva.
+The whole world was looking for Kolya Nikitin, but to no avail.
+Relatives and friends found Kolya's things, and later discovered a fire with his half-burnt clothes.
+The musician seemed to disappear into thin air.
+The fate of the Khabarovsk legend is still unknown, but we still have his songs.
+Since 2010, the festival in memory of Kolya Nikitin "DOKole" has been held in the Far Eastern capital.
+The film's director Irina Fandeeva told East Russia about the feelings of the musician's image, about the film and its music.

 Why so far no one has made a film about him, I thought.
 Why did not anyone want to tell everyone about it?
 Oleg Kovriga wrote about Kolya in his book "What I saw."
 But the Khabarovsk citizens?
 Khabarovsk residents hold annual concerts "Before Kolya".
 Local bands play their songs and songs of the "Orchestra pit" on them.
 Khabarovsk residents know (knew?)
 Kolya, and, probably, they do not have any sense to tell each other about him.
 And for me, Kolya Nikitin became a piercing revelation, he could not let me go.

-Whether Kolya at first did not really want the film to appear, or the stars did not develop in our favor, but at first events occurred that hindered the film's appearance.
-Technology broke down, discs poured, archives flew.
-Constant problems with sound.
-But at some point, almost did not have to build a picture - everything lay on the editing strip itself.
-Rather, the line lined up right in the head - only manage to cut long pieces of the original video.
+Either Kolya at first did not really want the film to appear, or the stars were not in our favor, but at first there were events that slowed down the appearance of the film.
+Equipment broke down, disks fell, archives flew.
+Constant sound problems.
+But at some point, there was practically no need to build a picture - everything fell on the editing strip by itself.
+Rather, the line lined up right in the head - just have time to cut long pieces of the original video.
 Monologues turned into dialogues, dialogues - into a kind of collective narrative.
-People in the film seem to tell everyone about their Kolya Nikitin - these Kolya have much in common, but none seem to be Kolya present.
-Because the real one is the one that will happen if all these Kolya stories are put together.
-Or someone who for some unknown reason decided not to leave the taiga.
-And about this Kolya did not say a word.
+The people in the film seem to tell each of them about their Kolya Nikitin - these Kolya have a lot in common, but none of them seem to be real Kolya.
+Because the real one is the one that will turn out if all these stories told by Kolya are put together.
+Or someone who, for some unknown reason, decided not to leave the taiga.
+And not a word was said about this Kolya.

 Oleg Kovriga remembers how Kolya admitted that he wants to leave Moscow for Khabarovsk, because he never wanted to play there.
 At the same time it seems to me that Kolina music is not Khabarovsk music.
 (I heard the music of Khabarovsk - it's quite different.)
 It can not be defined as Far Eastern music, as some kind of "characteristic Far Eastern sound".
 In comparison, say, with the "Mission: Anticyclone", which I consider an example of Far Eastern music.
 Kolya could have gone with a cat under his arm in his favorite A-minor for any city.
 Let and uncover keys in the capital at some point he did not want.